-If you just want to get rid of your books and aren’t worried about getting paid, there are sites like Better World Books, a for-profit company with drop-off boxes around the country, that uses a percentage of its earnings to promote literacy.
-There are also specialized organizations online that help you send books to people who need them, such as Books for Soldiers.
+If you just want to get rid of your books and aren’t worried about getting paid, there are sites like Better World Books, a for-profit company with drop-off boxes around the country that uses a percentage of its earnings to promote literacy.

 You can also go local.
 Libraries and used bookstores have traditionally been good ways for people to unload books they no longer want.
 Many libraries still take books that they can add to their collections, sell, or give away.
-However, it’s a good idea to go online and check with your library’s website to make sure they accept donations.
-(You can also go really old-fashioned and call them.)
+(Many stopped that practice during the pandemic, so it’s a good idea to check with your library’s website or call ahead to make sure they accept donations.)
 Used bookstores will usually accept books for either a small payment or for credit toward book purchases.
-The best way to find out if there are any in your area is to go to Google Maps and search “used bookstores.”
+The best way to find out if there are any in your area is to go to Google Maps and search for “used bookstores.”

 Finally, you can build your own library.
-The Little Free Library site provides all the information you need to start a tiny book-lending program right outside your house (or how to find the nearest one).
+The Little Free Library site provides all the information you need to start a book-lending program right outside your house.
 And if one of your neighbors has already started one, maybe you can donate to them!